 Huesquefilo – Villarrica National Reserve

-is a short walk to this remote lagoon in the Andes, surrounded
+is a short walk to this remote small lake in the Andes, surrounded

 by araucarias.
 It offers wonderful views to the snowy summit